 These words and images are not simply offensive.
 They are a celebration of ethnic cleansing, colonialism, racial superiority, and romantic nationalism.
 That’s more than just offensive.
 It’s dehumanizing.
 And it needs to end, starting with the DC football team and its name.

 “I’m a human being, I’m not anyone’s mascot!
 And I am America’s conscience.
 And that’s what they don’t want to look at.
 They would rather look at a cartoon character than at the deceit of this country and this government.”

 ~Russell Means, Oglala Lakota

-SOURCE: Compiled by I Love Ancestry.
-Including a statement compiled from a message by Kerry Hawk Lessard “Kill The Man, Save The Indian”
+SOURCE: Materials from The Washingtonian.com, with an exclusive statement from Fawn Sharp, president of the National Congress of American Indians.
+This article also includes a statement compiled from a message by Kerry Hawk Lessard “Kill The Man, Save The Indian”